Russian language in Israel: Status and usage

-Hebrew is the only official language of the State of Israel, and Arabic has special status.
+Hebrew is the only official language of the State of Israel, while Arabic has special status.
+(Note: Arabic has a "special status" as set by the Basic Law of 2018, which allows it to be used by official institutions.
+Prior to that law's passage, Arabic had been an official language alongside Hebrew.)

 Russian and a number of other immigrant languages are widely used in Israel, because ethnic Jews from dozens of countries from all around the world have settled in the area.
 Russian is the major immigrant language of Jews living in Israel.
 Since 1967, millions of Russian Jews have settled in the country, and a great influx of Jews from the post-Soviet states took place in the 1990s.
 Today, Russian is used in cultural events, the educational system, and other public domains.
 Russian-language publishing in Israel has also included works on Jewish themes, for example those issued by Gesharim publishers run by Mikhail Grinberg.
 There are a number of authors who write in Russian, including Russian literary awards winners such as Dina Rubina or Alexander Goldstein.
 By 1999, about 5 to 10 percent of all jobs in Israel were held by Russian speakers.
 The Ministry of Transport published booklets and manuals in Russian.
 It is very likely to find Russian-speaking doctors at hospitals.

+Significant portion of Russian-speaking adults prefer to not learn Hebrew and are reluctant to give up their Russian cultural background.
+Language professors Elana Shohamy and Bernard Spolsky attributed this to a "strong loyalty to their ethnic language".
+Hayim Gordon, describing the situation in his 2007 book Israel Today, wrote that Russian immigrants continued to consume media in Russian language, including one of the seven Russian-language newspapers and watched the private Russian TV station.
+"Even after living years in Israel, hundreds of thousands of these Russian-speakers cannot carry on telephone conversation in Hebrew; many thousands of them cannot ask for directions in Hebrew.
+Despite these inconvenience, many Russian-speaker continue to reject the Hebrew language wherever and whenever they can."